Team of 15 police investigating Tauranga baby boy's serious injuries

 A baby boy remains in Starship Hospital after suffering serious injuries following an incident at a Tauranga home, while a team of police continue to investigate.

-Detective Senior Sergeant Greg Turner of Tauranga CIB said a team of 15 police officers were continuing to investigate an incident at a Welcome Bay address in which a 3-and-a-half week old baby boy was seriously injured.
+Detective Senior Sergeant Greg Turner of Tauranga CIB said 15 officers were continuing to investigate an incident at a Welcome Bay address in which a 3-and-a-half week old baby boy was seriously injured.

 Yesterday, detectives and police staff could be seen at an Arawata Ave house most of the day, other officers were talking to neighbours and people in the area seeking information.